Clueless and confused to decide whether to run ads on Facebook or Google?

 What Are Facebook Ads?

 Facebook is a social media channel for individuals and businesses.
-According to Facebook, 1.6 billion people worldwide are connected to a small business on Facebook.
+According to Facebook, 1.6 billion people worldwide are connected to small businesses using Facebook.
+(Facebook Pages!)

 The number of businesses using Facebook advertising has increased over the years.
-When you’re advertising on Facebook, you need to create ads using Facebook Ads manager tools.
+When you’re advertising on Facebook, you need to create ads using Facebook Ads Manager tools.
 The tools will help you choose the right audience for your products or services.
-You can choose your audience based on demographics, location, behavior, and interest.
+You can choose your audience based on demographics, location, behaviour, and interest.

 In general, Facebook is the best advertising platform to increase brand awareness and engagement.
 You also can use Facebook Ads to generate leads and drive quality traffic to your site but it depends on your business nature and audience.
 Sometimes your target audience might not be available on Facebook.